Noricum: Area and population

 The country is mountainous and rich in iron and salt.
 It supplied material for the manufacturing of arms in Pannonia, Moesia, and northern Italy.
-The famous Noric steel was largely used in the making of Roman weapons (e.g. Horace, Odes, i.16.9-10: Noricus ensis, "a Noric sword").
+The famous Noric steel was largely used in the making of Roman weapons (e.g. Horace, Odes, i.16.9–10: Noricus ensis, "a Noric sword").
 Gold and salt were found in considerable quantities.
-The plant called saliunca (the wild or Celtic nard, a relative of the lavender) grew in abundance and was used as a perfume according to Pliny the Elder.
+The plant called saliunca (the wild nard, a relative of the lavender) grew in abundance and was used as a perfume according to Pliny the Elder.

-The Celtic inhabitants developed a culture rich in art, salt mining, cattle breeding, and agriculture.
+The inhabitants developed a culture rich in art, salt mining, cattle breeding, and agriculture.
 When part of the area became a Roman province, the Romans introduced water management and the already important trade relations between the people north and south of the Alps increased.

-Archaeological research, particularly in the cemeteries of Hallstatt, has shown that a vigorous Celtic civilization was in the area centuries before recorded history, but the Celtic Hallstatt civilization was a cultural manifestation prior to the other Celtic invasions, The Hallstatt graves contained weapons and ornaments from the Bronze Age, through the period of transition, up to the Hallstatt culture, i.e., the fully developed older period of the Iron Age.
+Archaeological research, particularly in the cemeteries of Hallstatt, has shown that a vigorous civilization was in the area centuries before recorded history.
+The graves contained weapons and ornaments from the Bronze Age, through the period of transition, up to the Hallstatt culture, i.e., the fully developed older period of the Iron Age.